MatthewJamisonJS/Grocery_Sorter_App/README.md

 # Grocery Sorter App

-A desktop application built with Glimmer DSL for LibUI that helps you organize grocery lists by automatically categorizing items into store aisles using AI.
+A cross-platform desktop application built with Glimmer DSL for LibUI that helps you organize grocery lists by automatically categorizing items into store aisles using AI.

 ## Features